MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 The most authoritative source on configuration details will always be **the configuration files themselves**.
 They provide good descriptions of each option, and are themselves the source for most of the information presented here.

-If you've never configured and calibrated a RepRap machine before, here are some good resources:
+If you've never configured and calibrated a 3D Printer before, here are some good resources:

 - [Calibration](http://reprap.org/wiki/Calibration)
 - [Calibrating Steps-per-unit](http://youtu.be/wAL9d7FgInk)